 Vacancies are determined as usual by the equalization of the vacancy cost, denoted c, of an employee and the expected value of the worker to the firm.
 As in Pissarides (1994), when workers enter a firm, they enter at the highest idiosyncratic productivity a{ub} .
 Job creation is then given by where β is the discount factor, $q(\theta_t)$ the probability of filling a vacancy and J_t the value of a firm.
-A detailed description of employment flows, which are somewhat involved, can be found in the Appendix B.1.
+A detailed description of employment flows and value functions can be found in the Appendix B.2.